therealice/ku-nye/README.md

 ### Deployment
 The site is automatically built and deployed to netlify whenever the master branch in the repository is changed.

+### Images
+All jpegs should be optimized and progressive jpegs. https://www.jpeg.io/ can be used to convert any image to the format we want.